Free Radicals and Antioxidants

 Sunlight is a double-edged sword.
 Sunlight is a wonderful source of vitamin D, however, UVA and

-.
+UVB are also damaging to the skin.
 The standard approach to sun protection is to use a topical

 sunscreen, but what about an oral sunscreen?
 Could something that is taken orally protect the skin from